The City of Greenville has several boards, commissions, and committees that provide public input and participation for various city services.

 The Economic Development Corporation (EDC) assists local industries and commercial enterprises to strengthen and revitalize the economy of the City of Greenville, when such assistance is determined to be a critical factor in the decision to locate, relocate or expand in the City of Greenville, and when such assistance will significantly contribute to the employment of the City of Greenville residents, or provide needed services or facilities to the City of Greenville and residents thereof, and when such assistance does not place current industrial and commercial enterprises in an economically unfair competitive situation.

-Seven members serving six-year terms appointed by the Mayor with City Council approval.
+Nine members serving six-year terms appointed by the Mayor with City Council approval.
 Not more than three shall be an officer or employee of the City.
 Meets on an as needed basis.

 Greenville Area Community Center BoardBoard Members